jamwaffles/jamwaffles.github.io/_drafts/2019-11-22-motion-control-draft-slash-notes.md

 # Blog post notes

-- Target web assembly and use it to draw animated demos on `<canvas>`
+- Target web assembly and use it to draw animated demos on `<canvas>` - I can still use std here

 # Part 1